5am-code/laravel-notion-api/README.md

 vendor/bin/phpunit tests
 ```

-### Changelog

-Please see [CHANGELOG](https://5amco.de/docs/0.3.0/changelog) for more information what has changed recently.

-## References / UsedBy
+## Support

-- Julien Nahum created [notionforms.io](https://notionforms.io) with [laravel-notion-api](https://github.com/5am-code/laravel-notion-api), which allows you to easily create custom forms, based on your selected database within notion.
+If you use this package in one of your projects or just want to support our development, consider becoming a [Patreon](https://www.patreon.com/bePatron?u=56662485)!

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Security
+## Security

 If you discover any security related issues, please email hello@dianaweb.dev instead of using the issue tracker.

+## Used By

+- Julien Nahum created [notionforms.io](https://notionforms.io) with [laravel-notion-api](https://github.com/5am-code/laravel-notion-api), which allows you to easily create custom forms, based on your selected database within notion.

 ## Credits